lkalliance/book-search/README.md

 Book Search is a simple application that enables the user to search book titles using the Google Books API, and save titles to a list for their own purposes, such as a list of titles to read or a reading diary.

 This application exists to do this simple thing in an easy way.
 It has been refactored to run on the graphQL technology.
+You can view and use it [here](https://goog-book-search-lk.herokuapp.com).

 ## Table of Contents